new genuary: introducing lily bertrand-webb

 Lily Bertrand-Webb, 28

-28 years old photographer, born and raised in West London.
-Deaf, wears a cochlear implant.
-Half Dominican & half English.
-Proud Owner of 25+ film cameras.
+I'm a 28 year old photographer, born and raised in West London.
+I'm deaf, and wear a cochlear implant.
+I'm half Dominican and half English.
+Proud owner of 25+ film cameras.
 Surfer and skater.

 How did you get into photography?

-My godfather Andrew Forrest first got me to interested in photography.
+My godfather, Andrew Forrest, first got me interested in photography.
 I have fond memories holding his camera growing up.

-What is it about the medium that appeals most?
+What is it about the medium that appeals most to you?

 I've always loved the power of capturing and freezing time just by the shutter of my camera.
-Nothing beats the feeling of taking the photo then looking at that same image second time round only to rediscover things that you hadn't noticed before.
+Nothing beats the feeling of taking the photo then looking at that same image a second time, only to rediscover things that you hadn't noticed before.

 I've battled with this question since I graduated from Bournemouth Arts University in 2011.
-In some ways I wished I hadn't gone into university and worked for a photographer instead, learning the craft on set.
-But then I would have missed out that inspiring Wolfgang Tillmans lecture, the student exhibitions and most importantly the priceless hours I spent in the darkroom.
-(Side note, and the infamous house parties!)
+In some ways, I wished I hadn't gone into university and worked for a photographer instead, learning the craft on set.
+But then I would have missed out that inspiring Wolfgang Tillmans lecture, the student exhibitions, and most importantly, the priceless hours I spent in the darkroom.
+And the infamous house parties!